djvill/APLS/doc/how-to-use/regex.md

 When you perform a search and the [search results page]({{ '/doc/export-data#search-results-page' | relative_url }}) contains a handful of matches, it can be easy to manually check how many unique items your search matched.
 APLS contains over 400,000 word tokens, so often a search will result in a lot more than a handful of matches!
+Even if you export your search results as a `.csv`, it can be difficult to identify all the unique item matches if one or two items are much more frequent than the rest.

 The ![]({{ '/assets/img/book.svg' | relative_url }}){: style="height:1rem;"} _Dictionary_ export option on the [search results page]({{ '/doc/export-data#search-results-page' | relative_url }}) lets you download a `.txt` file of every unique individual item that your search matched.
 This can be helpful for quickly checking that the matches you got line up with what you were expecting!